Mahjong solitaire: Mathematical analysis

 Playing Mahjong solitaire optimally in the sense to maximize the probability of removing all tiles is PSPACE-complete, and the game is NP-complete if looking below tiles is allowed.
 It has been proven that it is PSPACE-hard to approximate the maximum probability of removing all tiles within a factor of $n^\epsilon$, assuming that there are arbitrarily many quadruples of matching tiles and that the hidden tiles are uniformly distributed.
 The perfect-information version of this puzzle is where the player knows, before the game starts, the position of every tile.
 In this case, however, it is NP-complete to decide whether all tiles can be removed.

 An analysis of ten million games with the default layout, "the turtle", found that about 3 percent of the turtles cannot be solved even when looking below tiles is allowed.

 Computer game history

 The computer game was originally created by Brodie Lockard in 1981 on the PLATO system and named Mah-Jongg after the game that uses the same tiles for play.
-Lockard never claimed that it was based on a centuries-old Chinese game called "the Turtle".
-That was Activision marketing hype.
 The computer game was released for free and was played using a CDC-721 touch screen terminal.